 Japanese taxpayers were shut out from Olympic venues.
-But they now can view the staggering bill.
+Now they can view the staggering bill.

 Hosting the Olympics can often lead to long-term benefits.
 Investments into the infrastructure will last beyond the Games.
 Cities also can rebrand or introduce themselves to the world as a travel destination.
 But Tokyo is already a global power, and the infrastructure benefits likely will be minimal, Matheson said.
 And foreign journalists were largely limited to the Olympic venues, restricting their ability to showcase Japan’s culture, he said.

 “The reporters couldn’t go out to do their special interest story of people of, you know, people walking in the Imperial Gardens and they couldn’t go to their story of, ‘We’re down in the Ginza district, the most spectacular commercial street in the world,’” he said.
-“All you could see is the inside of the gym rather than … all the sort of things that would make a fun trip to Tokyo.
+“All you could see is the inside of the gym rather than … all the sort of things that would make a fun trip to Tokyo.”

 On the other hand, the IOC secured around $4 billion in revenue from broadcast media rights and international sponsorships, Matheson said.